 Polished concrete step by step: Preparation, Grinding, Polishing and Sealing.

-Polished concrete has a modern and sophisticated appearance, and thanks to the polishing process it is possible to improve the performance of this building material.
-You will need to remove all imperfections, polish the surface until it is smooth and apply the sealer.
+Polished concrete has a modern and sophisticated appearance.
+Due to the polishing process, the performance of this construction material is improved significantly.
+All imperfections need to be removed by grinding and polishing the surface until it is smooth.
+Finally the sealer is applied to minimise liquid absorption.
 The process is simple to understand but requires time and physical effort.

 Discover all the improvements you can benefit from with a polished concrete floor in this post.

 Concrete polishing consists of using an abrasive composed of industrial diamonds on rough concrete surfaces to obtain a smooth floor finish.

 Concrete can be polished dry or wet.
 At BECOSAN® we prefer to polish in wet conditions to reduce the amount of dust.

 We can use two types of machines.
 The first is a traditional concrete polisher such as the HTC 800-4A 800mm, ideal for surface preparation.
 In addition, a power trowel, recommended for floor finishing, can also be used.
 The power trowel can be either manual, like the Honda GX150, or ride-on, like the Wacker CRT36-26A, a 36-inch double power trowel.